Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 3. Two armed bodyguards will be around them.

-On November 10, 1659, on the day of the meeting, Shivaji wore armor inside his shirt and helmet inside his Jiretop, carried an in-clenched fist weapon called tiger claws with iron fingertips and hid a dagger inside his shirt.
-Jiva Mahale and Sambhaji Kavaji were his personal bodyguards.
+On November 10, 1659, on the meeting day, Shivaji wore armor inside his shirt and helmet inside his Jiretop.
+He carried an in-clenched fist weapon called tiger claws with iron fingertips and hid a dagger inside his shirt.
+Jiva Mahale and Sambhaji Kavaji were his bodyguards.
 Khan came with Sayyed Banda and another military man.
-At the start of the meeting when Afzal and Shivaji embraced each other, Khan tightened the clasp and gripped Shivaji’s neck under his left arm.
+When Afzal and Shivaji embraced each other at the start of the meeting, Khan tightened the clasp and gripped Shivaji’s neck under his left arm.
 He took out his dagger and stabbed Shivaji in the back, but Shivaji was unharmed due to his armor.

-Shivaji struck Khan’s stomach with tiger claws and took his intestines out and stabbed him with a dagger.
+Shivaji struck Khan’s stomach with tiger claws, took his intestines out and stabbed him with a dagger.
 After hearing the cry of Afzal, Sayyed Banda attacked Chhatrapati Shivaji Maharaj, but Jiva Mahale intervened and killed Sayyed Banda.
 Some historians believe Shivaji’s attack killed Afzal Khan, but some believe he tried to run from the scene when Sambhaji Kavaji beheaded him.
-Canons were fired after Afzal’s death date as a sign for Maratha Army who was hidden in the woods to attack Afzal Khan’s army.
-Most of the army was butchered, and big wealth along with many horses, cannons, and weapons was obtained from them.
+Canons were fired after Afzal’s death date as a signal for the Maratha Army, which was hidden in the woods, to attack Afzal Khan’s army.
+Most of the army was butchered, and a lot of wealth, along with many horses, cannons, and weapons, was obtained from them.

 The killing of Afzal Khan strengthened Swarajya.
-Afzal Khan was not an ordinary knight, even Mughals were terrified of him.
-This made all the powers in India make a note of Shivaji.
-This resulted in the further weakening of Adil Shahi.
+Afzal Khan was not an ordinary knight; even the Mughals were terrified of him.
+This made all the powers in India take note of Shivaji.
+This resulted in the further weakening of the Adil Shahi.
 The traitor Khandoji Khopade was punished for helping Afzal Khan.
 His one hand and one leg were cut.

 The Battle of Pawankhind:

-On November 28, 1659, the Panhala fort was captured by Marathas.
+On November 28, 1659, the Panhala fort was captured by the Marathas.
 As Shivaji Maharaj continued his attack on Adil Shahi, another knight, Siddi Johar, was sent to capture Shivaji.
 In March 1660, when Shivaji was on Panhala Fort, Siddi Johar surrounded Panhala.
 Shivaji could not escape it.
-Siddi did not attack Panhala, he just kept security around Panhala very tight, so that Shivaji could not escape.
+Siddi did not attack Panhala; he kept security around Panhala very tight, so Shivaji could not escape.

 Mughals took advantage of the situation and sent Shahista Khan to destroy Swarajya.
-In June 1660, Shivaji started peace talks with Siddi.
-This resulted in the relaxing of Siddi’s army to some extent.
-Plus rainy season had started.
+In June 1660, Shivaji started peace talks with the Siddi.
+This resulted in the relaxation of Siddi’s army to some extent.
+Plus, the rainy season had started.
 This was a good chance to escape.
-Hence, on the dark night of July 12, 1660, Shivaji escaped from Siddi’s fist but soon Siddi came to know about it.
+Hence, on the dark night of July 12, 1660, Shivaji escaped from Siddi’s fist, but soon, Siddi learned about it.
 He sent troops to capture him.
 Soon Siddi’s troops came closer to Shivaji.

-Hence in a gorge, Bajiprabhu Deshpande told Shivaji to go ahead and he would content the enemy until he reaches Vishalgad Fort.
-Shivaji agreed to fire the canons once he reached Vishalgad Fort.
+Hence, in a gorge, Bajiprabhu Deshpande told Shivaji to go ahead, and he would stop the enemy until he reached Vishalgad Fort.
+Shivaji agreed to fire the cannons once he reached Vishalgad Fort.
 With a handful of soldiers, Bajiprabhu fought with thousands for a long time.
-There was hardly any part on his body, which was not cut.
-When he heard the cannon fire, then only he stopped fighting and died.
+There was hardly any part of his body that was not cut.
+When he heard the cannon fire, he stopped fighting and died.
 This battle is known as the Battle of Pawan Khind.
 Shahista Khan was in Pune at that time.

 The Fiasco of Shahista Khan:

 In 1657, Aurangzeb became the Mughal emperor.
 He appointed his uncle, Shahista Khan, as subedar of Deccan.
 Aurangzeb ordered him to attack Shivaji.
 Shahista Khan’s military base was in Pune.
-At that time he was very happy as he had conquered Chakan and some part of Konkan.
-In February 1661, Marathas defeated Kartalab Khan in the Umbarkhind battle.
+At that time, he was pleased that he had conquered Chakan and some parts of Konkan.
+In February 1661, the Marathas defeated Kartalab Khan in the Umbarkhind battle.

-Shivaji Maharaj knew that it was not possible to defeat Shahista Khan as he had a very big army and wealth.
+Shivaji Maharaj knew it was impossible to defeat Shahista Khan as he had a big army and wealth.
 So, he planned a surprise attack to kill him.
 Shahista Khan was staying in Lal Mahal in Pune.
-Chhatrapati Shivaji Maharaj knew the palace very well as he had spent many years in it.
-In April 1663, taking advantage of darkness, Shivaji entered the Lal Mahal secretly and attacked Shahista Khan.
+Chhatrapati Shivaji Maharaj knew the palace well as he had spent many years there.
+In April 1663, taking advantage of the darkness, Shivaji entered the Lal Mahal secretly and attacked Shahista Khan.

-Shahista Khan was able to escape from a window but had to lose fingers of one hand by a stroke with Shivaji’s sword.
-His son and many men got killed in this attack.
-Shahista Khan and Mughal Army left Pune the same night.
-Shivaji and his men were able to escape taking advantage of the darkness.
+Shahista Khan could escape from a window but had to lose the fingers of one hand by a stroke with Shivaji’s sword.
+His son and many men were killed in this attack.
+Shahista Khan and the Mughal Army left Pune the same night.
+Shivaji and his men could escape, taking advantage of the darkness.
 Aurangzeb got angry with Shahista Khan and sent him to Bengal.
 It is one of the finest examples of how Shivaji saved Swarajya through his valor and wit.

 The First Sack of Surat:

-The first sack of Surat in Gujarat, India, took place on January 5, 1664.
+The first sack of Surat in Gujarat, India, occurred on January 5, 1664.
 The main reasons behind the first sack of Surat were mainly financial and to some extent, political also.

-It was a very preplanned sack by Marathas.
-Many Maratha spies had entered Surat and had collected information about wealthy merchants and offices.
+It was a very preplanned sack by the Marathas.
+Many Maratha spies had entered Surat and had collected information about wealthy merchants and officials.
 Inayat Khan was the subedar of Surat and had only 1000 men for defense.
-He was very careless as nobody had thought about the happening of such a thing.
+He was very careless, as nobody had thought about the possibility of such a thing.
 At this time, Aurangzeb was not in Delhi.
 He was busy with Yousufzai and Afridi tribesmen and Rajput rebels.

-When Shivaji Maharaj and his 4000 men entered Surat, they first demanded money as a contribution to Swarajya and promised safety for everybody, but the people of Surat denied it.
-Hence, Marathas looted Surat for 4 days; January 6, 1664, to January 10, 1664.
+When Shivaji Maharaj and his 4000 men entered Surat, they first demanded money to contribute to Swarajya and promised safety for everybody, but the people of Surat denied it.
+Hence, Marathas looted Surat for four days, from January 6, 1664, to January 10, 1664.
 The only resistance offered was from the British.
-Due to lack of time, Shivaji had to return earlier.
-As Surat was the wealthiest city in India at that time, a huge amount of wealth was plundered and brought back to Raigad successfully.
+Due to a lack of time, Shivaji had to return earlier.
+As Surat was the wealthiest city in India at that time, a tremendous amount of wealth was plundered and brought back to Raigad successfully.

 On January 23, 1664, Shivaji’s father, Shahaji Bhosale, died after falling from a horse in Huddegiri, Karnataka.
-In 1664, Shivaji defeated Khawas Khan who was sent by Adil Shah to defeat Shivaji.
-Baji Ghorpade who accompanied Khawas Khan was killed in a battle in October 1664.
+In 1664, Shivaji defeated Khawas Khan, whom Adil Shah sent to defeat Shivaji.
+Baji Ghorpade, who accompanied Khawas Khan, was killed in a battle in October 1664.
 Baji Ghorpade had arrested and handcuffed Shahaji before.
 On February 8, 1665, Shivaji undertook his first Naval mission and looted the port of Basnur in Karnataka.
-On November 15, 1664, the foundation for Sindhudurg, which is a sea fort, was laid.
+On November 15, 1664, the foundation for Sindhudurg, a sea fort, was laid.

 The Treaty of Purandar:

 Because of the sack of Surat and the fiasco of Shahista Khan, Aurangzeb got very angry and decided to crush Shivaji at any cost.
-So, he sent his ablest officer, Mirja Raje Jai Singh, along with Diler Khan and a massive army to crush Shivaji.
+So, he sent his ablest officer, Mirja Raje Jai Singh, Diler Khan, and a massive army to crush Shivaji.
 Compared to the Mughal dynasty, Swarajya was very small.
 It was the biggest debacle in the Maratha Kingdom.
-Mirja Raje Jai Singh collected all information about Swarajya and decided on a strategy.
+Mirja Raje Jai Singh collected all the information about Swarajya and decided on a strategy.
 He started attacking many places at a time.
 The Mughal army surrounded many important forts.
 He started looting and destroying the properties of civilians.
 He attacked Fort Purandar.
-Murarbaji defended Purandar valorously but because of lack of resources could not sustain long.
+Murarbaji defended Purandar valorously but could not sustain it long because of a lack of resources.
 Shivaji recognized that it was impossible to defeat such a big army.

 Hence, he decided to surrender.
-He signed a treaty with the Mughals which is known as the Treaty of Purandar.
+He signed a treaty with the Mughals known as the Treaty of Purandar.
 Shivaji was forced to give nearly two-thirds of the forts and region worth millions to Aurangzeb.
-He had to accept to become a General in the Mughal army and obey Aurangzeb’s orders.
-Along with these things, Shivaji had to accept to go to Agra to meet Aurangzeb on his birthday.
+He had to accept becoming a general in the Mughal army and obey Aurangzeb’s orders.
+Along with these things, Shivaji had to agree to go to Agra to meet Aurangzeb on his birthday.

 The Escape From Agra:

-Shivaji was reluctant to go to Agra to visit Aurangzeb but Jai Singh pressurized him to do so.
+Shivaji was reluctant to go to Agra to visit Aurangzeb, but Jai Singh pressured him to do so.
 Trusting the word of a Rajput, Shivaji agreed to go to Agra.

-When Shivaji Maharaj and Sambhaji reached the court of Aurangzeb in May 1666, he was not welcome as promised.
-He was made to stand in the back-row of Mansabdars of 5000 men.
-On top of that, he was made to stand behind a person whom he had defeated in a battle.
-This made him furious and he walked out of the court.
+When Shivaji Maharaj and Sambhaji reached the court of Aurangzeb in May 1666, he was not welcomed as promised.
+He was made to stand in the back row of the Mansabdars of 5000 men.
+On top of that, he was made to stand behind a person he had defeated in a battle.
+This made him furious, and he walked out of the court.
 Aurangzeb blamed him for the insult to the royal court and house-arrested him.
 There was pressure on Aurangzeb to kill Shivaji from his relatives to avenge the fiasco of his uncle, Shahista Khan.

-Understanding the intentions of Aurangzeb, Shivaji decided to escape.
-He pretended of falling sick.
-He started sending big baskets of fruits and sweets to sadhus and fakirs for the blessing.
-Initially, Aurangzeb’s men used to check the baskets thoroughly but they stopped it soon and became careless.
+Understanding Aurangzeb’s intentions, Shivaji decided to escape.
+He pretended to fall sick.
+He started sending big baskets of fruits and sweets to sadhus and fakirs for the blessings.
+Initially, Aurangzeb’s men used to check the baskets thoroughly, but they stopped doing so soon and became careless.
 Taking advantage of this, Shivaji and his son hid in baskets and escaped from there.
 He returned to Raigad in September.
-He had kept Sambhaji in Mathura who returned after 2 months.
-Aurangzeb sent a big army to capture him but was not successful.
+He had kept Sambhaji in Mathura, who returned after 2 months.
+Aurangzeb sent a big army to capture him, but it was not successful.

-In August 1667, Mirja Raje Jai Singh died due to illness but according to some historians, he was murdered.
-When Shivaji was in Agra, some of his old enemies had started acting against Swarajya but they quieted down after his escape.
+In August 1667, Mirja Raje Jai Singh died due to illness, but according to some historians, he was murdered.
+When Shivaji was in Agra, some of his old enemies started acting against Swarajya, but they quieted down after his escape.
 Qutub Shah and Adil Shah signed a peace treaty with Shivaji.
 Hence, the Mughals were the only big enemy at that time.
-In November 1667, Chhatrapati Shivaji Maharaj attacked the Bardesh region of Portuguese and defeated them.
-Hence, the Portuguese signed a treaty with Shivaji and agreed to not give shelter to hit enemies.
+In November 1667, Chhatrapati Shivaji Maharaj attacked the Bardesh region of the Portuguese and defeated them.
+Hence, the Portuguese signed a treaty with Shivaji and agreed not to give shelter to his enemies.

 Prince Muazzam was appointed as subedar of Deccan by Aurangzeb.
-Prince Muazzam was not in favor of war with Marathas and tried to establish a good relationship with them but Aurangjeb’s anti-Hindu policies continued.
+Prince Muazzam did not favour war with the Marathas and tried to establish a good relationship with them, but Aurangzeb’s anti-Hindu policies continued.
 He destroyed the Shiva temple of Kashi in 1669.
 He also imposed Jizya on Hindus.
 His anti-Maratha policies also continued secretly.
-Hence, Shivaji decided to go aggressive against the Mughals.
+Hence, Shivaji decided to go on the offensive against the Mughals.

 Second Sack Of Surat:

 Shivaji continued his aggressive policy and looted Bahadurpura near Burhanpur.
-In January 1671, Mahabat Khan along with Dawood Khan and Diler Khan attacked Maratha territory.
-They had a very big force.
-They had good success initially, but afterward, Marathas fought very fiercely and defeated them.
+In January 1671, Mahabat Khan, Dawood Khan, and Diler Khan attacked Maratha territory.
+They had a tremendous force.
+They succeeded initially, but afterward, the Marathas fought fiercely and defeated them.

-After defeating all his enemies, Shivaji decided to get himself coronated.
+After defeating all his enemies, Shivaji decided to get himself crowned.

 The Coronation of Chhatrapati Shivaji Maharaj:

-When Raje Shivaji decided to get coronated, it was opposed by some Brahmins in Maharashtra as they believed he was not a Kshatriya, and non-Kshatriays were not allowed to become kings according to Hindu Dharma Shastra.
+When Raje Shivaji decided to get coronated, some Brahmins in Maharashtra opposed him as they believed he was not a Kshatriya.
+Non-kshatriyas were not allowed to become kings according to the Hindu Dharma Shastra.
 Shivaji ordered some officers to collect proof regarding his belonging to a Kshatriya family.
-Soon it was found that he was a descendant of the Sisodiya family, which is a Rajput (Kshatriya) family but still Brahmins of Maharashtra did not agree to perform the coronation ceremony.
+Soon, it was found that he was a descendant of the Sisodiya family, a Rajput (Kshatriya) family.
+However, the Brahmins of Maharashtra did not agree to perform the coronation ceremony.
 Hence, a great Brahmin scholar and priest, Gaga Bhatta, was invited to perform the ceremony.
-The coronation ceremony took place on June 6, 1674, at Raigad Fort, which was declared as the official capital of the Maratha Kingdom.
-It was a lavish ceremony attended by representatives of English, French, Dutch, and other kings.
+The coronation ceremony occurred on June 6, 1674, at Raigad Fort.
+The Raigad was declared the official capital of the Maratha Kingdom.
+It was a lavish ceremony attended by representatives of the English, French, Dutch, and other kings.
 Henry Oxenden was the Englishman present on Raigad at that time.

-After 12 days of the coronation ceremony Shivaji’s mother, Jijabai, died due to illness.
-In addition to that, ever since Shivaji started preparing for his coronation ceremony, his wife, Kashibai, and commander-in-chief also died.
-Hence on the advice of a Tantrik, he got re-coronated himself on September 24, 1674, by Tantrik way but in a simple ceremony.
+After 12 days of the coronation ceremony, Shivaji’s mother, Jijabai, died due to illness.
+In addition, since Shivaji started preparing for his coronation ceremony, his wife, Kashibai, and the commander-in-chief also died.
+Hence, on the advice of a Tantrik, he got re-coronated himself on September 24, 1674, in a Tantrik way but in a simple ceremony.

 Probable reasons behind Shivaji getting coronated himself were:

-2. Other Maratha knights, which used to serve Mughals and others, used to consider Shivaji inferior to them but after the coronation, they could not do so.
+2. Other Maratha knights, who used to serve the Mughals and others, used to consider Shivaji inferior to them, but after the coronation, they could not do so.

 On April 17, 1675, Shivaji Maharaj won the Fonda Fort in Karnataka, a difficult-to-win fort of Adil Shah.